Coronavirus - advice for health and social care organisations

 Once the pandemic is over, you will have to review whether it is still necessary to share this data and whether you still have a lawful basis for processing this information.
 If you can’t identify a relevant lawful basis, you will have to stop sharing and processing confidential patient information.

 If you are an organisation in England and Wales that has been issued with a COPI notice, you will only be able to share data under the direction of that notice during the active period of the notice.
-The notices apply during the period of the public health emergency and are currently set to be reviewed in September 2020.
+The notices apply during the period of the public health emergency.

 The ICO recognises that it may take some time for healthcare organisations to recover from the pandemic, and we will take a proportionate approach in looking at data sharing issues.
 Details on our regulatory approach during and after the pandemic have been published on our website.
 Data protection law is never a barrier to sharing data where it’s necessary and proportionate.